family.legalaid.bc.ca

 Impact / Results:

-Enhanced UI/UX with inclusive visuals, emotional support features, and clear, accessible guidelines using colour-coded steps and illustrations.
+Enhanced the product with inclusive visuals, emotional support patterns, and accessible guidance systems using colour-coded steps, illustrations, and plain-language content.

 Designed the new functional and appealing familylaw.lss.bc.ca.
 Worked with the team organizing the structure of the homepage, menus, landing pages.
 Created the new logo, look & feel, selected more inclusive imagery for the website.